Skip to content

 Cultural Tours Pomp and splendor in Vienna

 You have undoubtedly been to Berlin, Paris and London on numerous occasions.
-Fully understandable, they are always worth a visit.
 Vienna, on the other hand, is not quite getting the attention it deserves.
-We at Parnassos.dk aim to change that a bit.

 The Austro-Hungarian Empire, with Vienna as its capital, was for centuries one of the most powerful political centers in Europe, with an abundance of cultural and intellectual treasures.
 Amongst the city’s children you will find Erwin Schrödinger, Sigmund Freud and Gustav Klimt, not to mention classical music’s biggest stars, Beethoven, Mozart, Schubert, Brahms, Haydn, Mahler… the list is long.

-When we, Friday 25 October 2024 at approximately 2 pm have been assigned our rooms at the centrally located Hotel Regina, we will go straight to the following first event:
+When we, Thursday 23rd October 2025 at approximately 2 pm have been assigned our rooms at our 5*Hotel Almanac in the city center, we will go straight to the following first event:

 Get an overview of what you will experience on your trip.